andrezrv/hide-this/README.md

 ## Contributing
 If you feel like you want to help this project by adding something you think useful, you can make your pull request against the master branch :)

+## Donating

+This plugin took a lot of work.
+If it is helpful to you on a regular basis, you may want to consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B7XQG5ZA36UZ4).
+I'll be really thankful with that, and try my best to provide a great support for all the people who use it :).
+Donations are processed securely via [Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B7XQG5ZA36UZ4).

 ## Changelog

 #### 1.1.1